 Chapter 18 - Debugging and Performance Monitoring.
-Describes the debugging registers and other debug mechanism provided in the IA-32 architecture.
+Describes the debugging registers and other debug mechanism provided in Intel 64 or IA-32 processors.
 This chapter also describes the time-stamp counter and the performance-monitoring counters.

 Chapter 19 - Introduction to Virtual-Machine Extensions.
-Describes the basic elements of virtual machine architecture and the virtual-machine extensions of IA-32 Intel Architecture..
+Describes the basic elements of virtual machine architecture and the virtual-machine extensions for Intel 64 and IA-32 Architectures.

 Chapter 20 - Virtual-Machine Control Structures.
 Describes components that manage VMX operation.
-These include the working-VMCS pointer and the controlling-VMCS pointer.
+These include the working-VMCS pointer and the control-ling-VMCS pointer.